BackToAction/ARCore/README.md

+# Note:
+ This branch is for the purpose to host ARCore dosc and chat room.

 # ARCore
 ##### Description: Used To Be Under Development Of [ArchRPG Organization](https://github.com/ArchRPG/) .
 Then Due To Certain Circumstances The Plugin Was Abandoned.